Highlights from my time at

 Economy Product System

-In 2023, I kicked off a Store Patterns library where our team establish a single source of truth for all our designs that drove our Store experiences across VR, Mobile, and some web for Quest products.
-As our underlying design systems, were overhauled and replaced, I lead the creation of a full Economy Product System endorsed by our design system team, and co-developed with them.
+In 2023, I launched the Store Patterns library to create a single source of truth for designs that guided our Store experiences across VR, mobile, and select web interfaces for Quest products.
+When our foundational design systems were overhauled, I led the development of a comprehensive Economy Product System, co-created with and endorsed by the design systems team.

 Timeframe